rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     Approvals   : ['D', 'G']
     Disapprovals: ['B', 'C', 'E']

 In :numref:`classmates1` we may notice that pairing *Alice* with *Carol* and *Bob* with *Edward* is evident as both do approve their reciprocal partners. *Gaby* however wants to be paired with *Edward* or *Henry*, yet both do not approve her as potential partner.
-Notice also that *Edward* wishes to be paired only with male colleagues and *Isabel* only with female ones.
+Notice also that *Edward* wishes to be paired only with male partners and *Isabel* only with female ones.
 What is now a pairing solution which takes the fairest account of these individual approval and disapproval votes.

 Computing a fair pairing solution